Agoric/documentation/main/ertp/guide/README.md

 I make you an offer by sending a description of what I'm willing to swap ("I will exchange a *Hamilton* ticket for $300").
 If the offer is accepted, **then** I send you the actual asset (enjoy the show!) and you send me the actual $300 (I'll enjoy spending it!).
+In the Agoric stack, assets of the exchange are escrowed with [Zoe](/getting-started/intro-zoe.md).

 ## Object capabilities and ERTP